 Dr. Rogers is a Professor of Gifted Studies in the Special Education & Gifted Education Department, College of Education, Leadership, and Counseling at the University of St. Thomas in Minneapolis, Minnesota, where she has taught and conducted research since 1984.
 She is author or co-author of five books (with another four in the works), many journal articles, multiple publications, and book chapters.
 She took a brief hiatus from her work at St. Thomas to become Director of Research for the Gifted Education Research and Resource Information Center at the University of New South Wales in Australia and has lectured at universities all over the world.
 Her research interests include twice-exceptionality; research synthesis techniques; cognitive development; gifted program design, development, and evaluation; student assessment; and arts education.
 She has served both the Council for Exceptional Children-The Association for the Gifted (CEC-TAG) and NAGC in various leadership and task force roles over the years.
 Most recently, she was given the NAGC Distinguished Scholar Award for 2015.

 Wendy Behrens, M.A.
 Ed., is the Gifted and Talented Education Specialist for the Minnesota Department of Education, where she leads and advises educators, administrators, and parents.
 She provides technical assistance to and collaborates with institutions of higher education, educator networks, and others interested in promoting rigorous educational opportunities.
 Prior to her service to the state, Behrens worked as a district gifted services coordinator and a consultant for the Science Museum of Minnesota.
 She presents frequently on the nature and needs of gifted learners, instructional strategies, comprehensive service design, and policies that support highly able learners.
-She has been an invited speaker in the United States, Middle East, Far East, and Europe.
+She has been an invited speaker in the United States, Middle East, East Asia, and Europe.
 Behrens is President of the Council of State Directors of Programs for the Gifted, and received the President’s Award from NAGC in 2013.
 She is an elected US delegate to the World Council on Gifted, and a member of NAGC Policy Task Force, Development and Fund Raising Committee, and advisory councils for the Center for Talent Development, and the University of St. Thomas.
 Behrens co-authored the 2013 Prufrock Press and NAGC co-publication Exploring Critical Issues in Gifted Education: A Case Studies Approach and a soon-to-be-released book of case studies on differentiated instruction.

 DIVERSE STUDENTS AND THE EXCELLENCE GAP